profriemke/riemkecss/README.md

 ## Using riemke.css

-Copy dist folder to your project and include the CSS.
+Copy the dist folder to your project and include the CSS.

 ```html
 <link rel="stylesheet" href="dist/riemke.css" />